 Are the emails that you send and receive encrypted?
 If not, it’s about time you started.
 Only by encrypting the transmission and content of emails can you ensure that your data is secure while being sent.
 Otherwise, unauthorised persons can read your email traffic easily and possibly gain access to sensitive data such as passwords and bank information.
 We’ll show you the best protection...

-Even a small data leak can result in major consequences for a company: loss in turnover, damaged reputation, lawsuits, etc. Many online shoppers trust large companies (most of them online retailers) with their personal data and sometimes even their credit card information.
+Even a small data leak can result inhave major consequences for a company: loss in turnover, damaged reputation, lawsuits, etc. Many online shoppers trust large companies (most of them online retailers) with their personal data and sometimes even their credit card information.
 Cyber-attacks on online businesses occur daily, and sensitive customer information as well as important internal information should always be protected.
+According to the GDPR, website owners must adequately secure sensitive user data.
 In addition to carrying out regular website security checks, there are a host of other security measures that businesses and companies alike have at their disposal.

 From source code to credit card theft